shimarrudz/CodeWarsExs/README.md

 # CodeWarsExs
-:war: This repository is dedicated for my everyday code wars exercises.
+⚔️ This repository is dedicated for my everyday code wars exercises.